youyanggu/covid19_projections/index.md

 ## View US Infections Estimates

-*New January 12*: We also include actual CDC vaccination progress data alongside our infection estimates for each state.

-Below, we have infection estimates for the US, all 50 states, DC, and 4 US territories.
+Below, we have infection and vaccination estimates for the US, all 50 states, DC, and 4 US territories.
 For county-level estimates, see the next section.

 | [United States](/infections/us) |  |  |
 | --- | --- | --- |